Moussa-Mikhail/thesis_code/README.md

 ## Installation of application
 The application is meant to be a user friendly interface to the code.

 Go to Releases and download the latest release.
+The application is started through the file 'sim_gui.exe'.
-It is made for 64 bit Windows, and may not work on other OS's or 32 bit systems.
-The executable's large size is due to the fact that it contains all of its dependencies.
+It is made for 64 bit Windows, and may not work on other OSs or 32 bit systems.
+The application's large size is due to the fact that it contains all of its dependencies.
 This means that no further installation is required after downloading it.

 ## Installation of source code
 Download the repository.